molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 TODO: findComponentInstance helper

-Let us discuss what we have gained with this type of testing the `AppComponent`.
+Let us discuss what we have gained with this type of testing the `HomeComponent`.

-We have replaced a Component dependency with a fake that behaves the same, as far as `AppComponent` is concerned.
+We have replaced a Component dependency with a fake that behaves the same, as far as `HomeComponent` is concerned.
 The fake child is rendered, but the template may be empty.

 The original child Component, `CounterComponent`, is imported only to create the derived fake Component.
 Our test remains a fast and short unit test.